amazingrando/questsrd/src/markdown/3-roles.md

 ## symbols

-<x> This is how much damage an item deals when used to attack.
+&lt;x&gt; This is how much damage an item deals when used to attack.

 [1] This is the AP activation cost of a treasure item.